NCVS Composer Competition

 The Northern California Viola Society annually holds a Composition Contest for unperformed solo viola works, 3 minutes or under, composed in the last 5 years.
 The winning composition will be premiered by pre-professional level finalists in the NCVS Young Violist Competition.
 There are typically 5-6 finalists, aged 19 and under with an advanced level of technical facility.
 Works should reflect the ability level of the performers and offer contrasting sections with both technical and emotional challenges.
 No tape, amplification or other accompaniment.
 Composer is encouraged to record the online performances.

-Prize: $100 and feature article on NCVS website.
+Prize: $100, performances by Young Viola Competition finalists and feature article on NCVS website.

 Deadline for submission: annually in Fall